The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 That group includes many private sector jobs, however.
 To really get a picture of what public administrators do in government service, you have to look at the median salaries for various levels of government.
 For 2021, those came out to:

 You might notice that the numbers are a bit backward from what you would expect.
 States pay more than the feds, and local government pay more than states.
 But when you consider where the rubber really meets the road in public administration, it makes sense.
-Most of the biggest responsibilities to citizens happen through counties and cities.
+Many of the most impactful policy decisions for citizens happen at the county and city level.

 Some graduates with public administration degrees have the same devotion to service and desire to make a difference as government employees, but aren’t interested in working inside the system.
 They may take jobs at, or start their own, non-profit entities with public-minded goals.
 That’s where the Civic and Social Organizations listing comes from, although it’s approximate, since BLS doesn’t track non-profits separately.